TencentARC/ArcNerf/docs/datasets.md

 - eval_batch_size: batch size for eval
 - eval_max_sample: max num of sample in eval dataset. only those will be fully rendered can calculate metric.

+For some standard benchmark(`NeRF`/`LLFF`), we follow the same split as they used for common comparsion.

 ## inference